jmcook1186/biosnicar-py/README.md

 ## How to use

+There are two ways to run the BioSNICAR model: 1) use the app; 2) run the code.
+The app is designed to be extremely user-friendly and require no coding skills.
+The app simply runs in the browser and is operated with a simple graphical user interface.
+However, the app only has basic functionality.
+Power-users will prefer to run the code directly to give access to all of BioSNICAR's functions.
+Both cases require a Python development environment with specific packages installed.
+The following section describes how to set up that environment.

 ### Installing Environment/Dependencies

 If you do not have Python installed, download Python >3.6.
 It is recommended to use a fresh environment using conda or venv.
 Once activated, install the project dependencies with: